 - The Greater Eastern Mediterranean and Greece Mar 19, 2021

 He has published a series of essays primarily on Greek history and international relations in South Eastern Europe and the Eastern Mediterranean.
 His op-ed pieces have appeared in various publications and websites, including The New York Times, The Jerusalem Post, The Huffington Post, The Washington Times and the National Interest.
-He is currently working on a study of the resolution of the Macedonian name dispute and a historical essay on the Monroe Doctrine and the Greek War of Independence.

 Dr. Tziampiris holds a PhD and an MSc (econ) degree from the London School of Economics and Political Science and is a graduate (BA) of Middlebury College.